Preparing a dish of delicious and memorable chicken teriyaki thighs is easier than you think. Quick, easy, and no bottled sauces. Very tasty!

 Putting The Teriyaki Chicken Thighs Recipe Together

-Whichever way you want to add the sauce to chicken is the right way.
+Whichever way you want to add the sauce to the chicken is the right way.
 For this recipe, I dipped the chicken thighs directly into the sauce.

 Serve with whichever sides you like.
 I did rice and broccoli.